GJSayers/hobo-hatch-b2b/TESTING.md

 | **Confirmation Email** | ✅                                                          | ✅                                                                                             | ✅                                                                | ✅                                                                                   |
 | **Confirmation Link**  | ❗️link comes through as solid text rather than link        | ✅                                                                                             | ✅                                                                | ✅                                                                                   |
 | **Checkout**           | ✅                                                          | ✅                                                                                             | ✅                                                                | ✅                                                                                   |

+### Device Testing

+* The site has been tested across all the devices on the Google Devtools inspector, as well as MacBook Air 2020, Mackbook Air 2015, Iphone11, Iphone5SE, Iphone8 Plus by friendls and family.